danionescu0/docker-flask-mongodb-example/CONTRIBUTING.md

 export PYTHONPATH=/your_project_path/python/common/
 ````

-* If you created a new service or modified some connexions between services, you may **generate a new diagram**.
+* If you created a new service or modified some connexions between services, you may need to **generate a new diagram**.
 I have created a diagram using this tool: https://diagrams.mingrammer.com